icfantv/google/index.md

 * Note the expected output(s)
 * List any assumptions
 * Based on inputs/outputs, construct test cases to evaluate as you code
+* Construct a pseudo-code algorithm (inform interviewer you're doing this)

 ## Take Home Lessons